 Consider urgent referral (appointment within two weeks) if the appearance of the woman’s cervix is consistent with cervical cancer.

-A smear test is not required before referral, and a previous negative result should not delay referral.
+You do not need a smear test before referral.
+A previous negative result should also not delay referral.

 Consider urgently referring (appointment within two weeks) women with any of the following unexplained vulval signs or symptoms: